robbytables/bug-free-invention/unit-4-troubleshooting/instructor-resources/16-variable-scope/16-variable-scope-slides.md

 ## Discussion: Delivering a Letter

-What if someone wanted to send Brandi a letter?
+What if someone wanted to send your instructor Robby a letter?

-If you just had "For Brandi," the mail carrier would give the letter to the first Brandi they see!
+If you just had "For Robby" the mail carrier would give the letter to the first Robby they see.

-They'd look:
+Think about how they would go about finding me:

 - First in the class.
-Is there a "Brandi" here?
+Is there a "Robby" here?
 They get the letter!
 - No?
-OK, look in the town.
-Is there a "Brandi" here?
+OK, look in the GA Boston Office.
+Is there a "Robby" here?
 They get the letter!
 - No?
-OK, look in the state.
-Is there a "Brandi" here?
+OK, look in the entire GA network.
+Is there a "Robby" here?
 They get the letter!

 <aside class="notes">